Master of Science: Australia

 Australian universities commonly have coursework or research-based Master of Science courses for graduate students.
 They typically run for 1–2 years full-time, with varying amounts of research involved.

 Bangladesh

 All Bangladeshi private and public universities have Master of Science courses as postgraduate degree.
 These include most of the major state-owned colleges.
 A number of private colleges also do offer MS degrees.
 After passing Bachelor of Science, any student becomes eligible to study in this discipline.

 Belgium

 Like all EU member states, Belgium follows the Bologna Process.
 In Belgium, the typical university track involved obtaining two degrees, being a two-year Kandidaat prerequisite track (replaced by Bachelor) followed by a two- or three-year Licentiaat track.
-The latter was replaced by the Master of Science (M.Sc.) academic degree.
+The latter was replaced by the Master of Science (MSc) academic degree.
 This system was not exclusive to scientific degrees and was also used for other programs like law and literature.